intelagense/rwxrob/quotes/README.md

 # Great Quotes

+> @justbender: one of my favorite misquotes is "Jack of all trades master of none" which actually was "A jack of all trades is a master of none, but oftentimes better than a master of one."

 > The nice thing about standards is that there are so many to choose from.
 (Andrew Tanenbaum)